Sights and Places in Indonesia

 Just an hour's drive from either Semarang or Yogyakarta, Salatiga is a small and quiet town.
 You will find it a pleasant place to stay for a few days, enjoying the fresh air and the view of Mount Merbabu

-Like Yogyakarta, Salatiga is known as a town science and learning, boasting three universities.
+Boasting three universities Salatiga is known as a town of science and learning.

 Klaten

-The town of Klaten, just East from Prambanan is home to the Sugar Museum (Museum Gula), housed in the former sugar mill, characterized by well renovated colonial architecture.
+The town of Klaten, just East from Prambanan is home to the Sugar Museum (Museum Gula), housed in the former sugar mill, characterized by well preservded colonial architecture.

 Solo (Surakarta)